enqueuezero/site/architecture/apscheduler.md

 scheduler.start()
 ```

 This makes sure a url is requested every 10 seconds.
 The program runs as a blocking process.
 The jobs together with the APScheduler instance are the only thing running in the process.
-If you want to co-exist them with your application, you can consider using `BackgroundScheduler`, `AsyncIOScheduler`, etc. We'll discuss more later how to use APScheduler with some typical applications.
+If you want to co-exist them with your application, you can consider using `BackgroundScheduler`, `AsyncIOScheduler`, etc.

 Here are some examples in the wild.